ibm-cloud-docs/account/catalog-access-reqs.md

 {: #catalog-access-terra-users}
 {: terraform}

-To add users to an access group by using Terraform, follow these steps:
+Before you can add users to your access groups by using Terraform, make sure that you have completed the following:

+- Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
+- Create a Terraform configuration file that is named `main.tf`.
+In this file, you add the configuration to create an authorization between services by using HashiCorp Configuration Language.
+For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

+Use the following steps to add users to your access groups

 1. In your Terraform configuration file, find the Terraform code that you used to [create the access group](/docs/account?topic=account-groups&interface=terraform#create-ag-terraform) and note the `access_group_id` assigned to your access group.
-2. Add a member to the access group.
+1. Add a member to the access group.
    ```terraform
    resource "ibm_iam_access_group_members" "accgroupmem" {
    access_group_id = ibm_iam_access_group.accgroup.id